uipath-certification/uipath-certification.github.io/_posts/2021-04-09-ipo-uipath-stock-price-value.md

 There's a lot of things that you can do with these RPA, with these robots.
 Something really simple.
 If you're in our discord, if you're, if you're not, you can join patron and join discord, but we have robots in there that essentially do tasks.
 Like when a new user comes in, you have to accept the rules.

-That's all automated through.
-Robots.
+That's all automated through Robots.
 And we've got different, several different robots in there that do different things that can play music for you.
 It can pull up charts, it can, uh, provide information about specific, you know, commands that you give it.
 Some of that's even automated though, where it just post the rules to the group every 12 hours and so on.

 #### How UiPath Robots Work

-So that's just one simple example of how, you know, robots can work.
+So that's just one simple example of how, you know, <a href="https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Create-your-first-RPA-robot-to-UiPath-Orchestrator-tutorial">RPA robots</a> can work.
 So you think of like chat bots, you think of, you know, lots of different ways that you can use robotic process automation.
 So that.
 You know, the admins like for discord or for the employees that accompany don't have to sit at a desk all day and do this stuff manually.

 It takes a lot of time.
 You can use that time to focus on more productive, more effective, more efficient things for your organization.
 Another cool infographic from that same white paper Gartner coined the term hyper automation to describe how the combination of robotic process automation, RPA, and disruptive technologies such as artificial intelligence, AI.

-And machine learning process, mining decision management, and more can be used together in an end to end automation solution.
-This is from Everest group right here.
+And machine learning process, mining decision management, and more can be used together in an end to end <a href="https://www.theserverside.com/video/Get-automated-with-this-RPA-and-UiPath-tutorial-for-beginners">RPA automated solution.</a> This is from Everest group right here.
 I think this is good information.
 What processes are relevant RPA and it shows you the different industries here on the left-hand side.
 So you've got banking, insurance, healthcare, manufacturing high-tech and telecomm energy and utilities.

 And it's talking about all the different things you can use it for.
 So industry specific processes here and up here, it says potential for RPA low to high.
 So this dark blue is kind of low potential for RPA.
 This, this orange color, the bright orange color is high potential for RPA.
 And you can see that there, you know, you can see in banking there's, um, there's quite a bit for the accounts receivable, the accounts payable, the general ledger and manufacturing as well.